jbowdre/virtuallypotato/content/posts/upgrading-standalone-vsphere-host-with-esxcli/index.md

 ---
 title: "Upgrading a Standalone vSphere Host With esxcli" # Title of the blog post.
-date: 2022-10-14T07:19:24-05:00 # Date of post creation.
+date: 2022-10-15T07:19:24-05:00 # Date of post creation.
 # lastmod: 2022-10-14T07:19:24-05:00 # Date when last modified
-description: "Exploring the steps to manually upgrade a standalone host from ESXi 7 to ESXi 8 using the esxcli over an SSH connection." # Description used for search engine.
+description: "Using esxcli to upgrade a vSphere host from ESXi 7.x to 8.0." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
-draft: true # Sets whether to render this page.
+draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.
 usePageBundles: true
 # menu: main